4GeeksAcademy/flask-rest-hello/README.md

 - [Extensive documentation here](https://start.4geeksacademy.com).
 - Integrated with Pipenv for package managing.
-- Fast deloyment to render.com or heroku with `$ pipenv run deploy`.
+- Fast deployment to render.com or heroku with `$ pipenv run deploy`.
 - Use of `.env` file.
 - SQLAlchemy integration for database abstraction.